 Unstable or hypermobile facet joints need to be treated entirely differently to a locked facet joint.
 The fact that the joint already moves excessively would suggest that further joint loosening is unlikely to assist a hypermobile facet joint.

-These patients respond better to a muscle control and stabilisation program.
+These patients respond better to muscle control and stabilisation program.
 You physiotherapist will guide you.

 Please check with your physiotherapist or doctor for their professional opinion.

-Physiotherapy will provide the majority of facet joint pain patients with complete relief.
-(Hu et al 2006).
-Locked facet joints will normally start improving immediately post-unlocking.
-How they progress beyond that depend on what other concomitant factors are present.
+Physiotherapy will provide the majority of facet joint arthropathy patients with complete relief.
+(Hu et al. 2006).
+Locked facet joints will usually start improving immediately post-unlocking.
+How they progress beyond that, depend on what other concomitant factors are present.
 How long has the joint been locked?
 What caused the locking?
 What adjacent joint motion there is available?